datacharmer/dbdeployer/pflag/README.md

 The problem that this creates is related to multi-string flags in dbdeployer.
 By default, due to cobra using the encoding/csv package, if the value contains a comma, it is assumed to be a separator between values.
 This may not be the case with dbdeployer, where we can pass option-file directives (which sometimes contain commas) and SQL commands (which **often** contain commas.)

-Whith this change, the default field separator is a semicolon.
+Whith this change, the default field separator is a semicolon.</strike>